FAForever/fa/changelog/snippets/other.6174.md

-- (#6174) Annotate and document some of the internal lobby functionality
+- (#6174) Annotate and document some of the internal lobby functionality.